When is the best time to visit Peru?

 Events & Festivals

 - Inti Raymi (June): A month of festivities in Peru, many building up to the Inti Raymi (Festival of the Sun) towards the end of the month.
-Our favourite alternative festival is Corpus Christi, which falls on the ninth Thursday after Easter.
+Our favorite alternative festival is Corpus Christi, which falls on the ninth Thursday after Easter.
 Read more »

 Visiting Peru in October - December